 Most of us drive cars at least 10% of our waking hours, but never trained on real car control.
 And, most people cannot afford traditional motorsport racing.
 Khana Karts brings an intense vehicle dynamics clinic to the masses.
 Many law enforcement agencies economically train their street patrol using similar techniques, with plastic rings on real car wheels.

 In a Khana Kart, you get hardcore training, at a fraction of the price, while feeling indescribable happiness.

 Seth leads network deploy automation at Google and earned an Aerospace Engineering degree from UVA.
 He started amateur sports car racing in 2003, plus go-kart racing in 2010.
 Currently, he races a 2002 Porsche GT3 Cup, a 1973 Porsche 911 RSR, and drifts a 1995 Nissan 240SX.
 Seth also instructs performance driving for organizations such as Aston Martin NA, Porsche Club of America, Apex Academy, Corinthians Vintage Auto Racing, BMW CCA, Classic BMW, and BMW Teen Street Survival.

 Ryan manages supply chain at an international chemical company, and he enjoys track events in his Corvette Z06.
 His son started in a Khana Kart at age 4.
 At 5 he got an age exemption to start racing karts.
 Now, he's leading his pack in Atlanta.
-Besides work, Ryan spends most his time working on his son's karts.
+Ryan and family moved away a couple years ago, pursuing his actual career.
+He has no official affiliation with Khana Karts now, except in spirit.
+This product would not have started without him.
+These days, Ryan spends his free time prepping and maintaining his son's karts.